-- The average daily balance of the Federal Reserve System Open Market Account (SOMA) holdings was approximately \$2.1 trillion during the first half of 2010, as presented in table 25.
-Net earnings from the portfolio were approximately \$36.9 billion; most of the earnings were attributable to interest income on U.S. Treasury securities and federal agency and government-sponsored enterprise (GSE) mortgagebacked securities (MBS). - Interest earned from Federal Reserve lending programs was approximately \$1.3 billion during the first half of 2010, as presented in table 26; interest earned on credit extended to American International Group, Inc. (AIG) and loans made by the Term Asset-Backed Securities Loan Facility (TALF) accounted for most of the total. - Net income reported on the consolidated financial statements of the Federal Reserve Bank of New York (FRBNY) includes changes in valuation for the Maiden Lane, Maiden Lane II, and Maiden Lane III LLCs, which were approximately \$2.3 billion, \$0.7 billion, and \$1.6 billion, respectively, in the second quarter of 2010.
-Net income for the Commercial Paper Funding Facility (CPFF) LLC was approximately \$0.2 billion in the first half of 2010, as presented in table 27. - After providing for the payment of dividends and reserving an amount necessary to equate surplus with capital paid in, distributions to the U.S. Treasury as interest on Federal Reserve notes totaled \$34.1 billion during the first half of 2010, as presented in table 24.
+- The average daily balance of the Federal Reserve System Open Market Account (SOMA) holdings was approximately \$2.1 trillion during the first three quarters of 2010, as presented in table 25.
+Net earnings from the portfolio were approximately \$57.9 billion; most of the earnings were attributable to interest income on Treasury securities and federal agency and government-sponsored enterprise (GSE) mortgage-backed securities (MBS). - Interest earned from Federal Reserve lending programs was approximately \$2.3 billion during the first three quarters of 2010, as presented in table 26; interest earned on credit extended to American International Group, Inc. (AIG) and loans made by the Term Asset-Backed Securities Loan Facility (TALF) accounted for most of the total. - Net income reported on the consolidated financial statements of the Federal Reserve Bank of New York (FRBNY), including changes in valuation, for the Maiden Lane, Maiden Lane II, and Maiden Lane III LLCs, was approximately \$2.4 billion, \$1.5 billion, and \$2.3 billion, respectively, during the first three quarters of 2010.
+Net income for the Commercial Paper Funding Facility (CPFF) LLC was approximately \$0.2 billion during the first three quarters of 2010, as presented in table 27. - After providing for the payment of dividends and reserving an amount necessary to equate surplus with capital paid in, distributions to the U.S. Department of the Treasury as interest on Federal Reserve notes totaled \$56.5 billion during the first three quarters 2010, as presented in table 24.